-In the guise of apparent Christian moral teachings 17th c.
-German theologian Daniel Cramer presents the yearnings of a heart more suited to secret alchemical doctrines than the theology of piety.
+Under the guise of apparently seventeenth-century Christian moral teachings, the German theologian Daniel Cramer presents the yearnings of a heart more suited to secret alchemical doctrines than to the theology of piety.

-In the Germany of the turn of the seventeenth century, in times of tremendous religious struggles, the outstanding Lutheran theologian Daniel Cramer (1568-1637) writes a book with very unorthodox and controversial images even for the world of the Reform, but which passed as a theatrical and erudite form of meditation of the heart by a savant who had tried, as a young man, to make his way in the field of drama.
-But Cramer wasn’t Shakespeare.
+In Germany at the turn of the seventeenth century, in times of tremendous religious struggles, the outstanding Lutheran theologian Daniel Cramer (1568-1637) wrote a book with very unorthodox and controversial images even for the world of the Reformation, but which passed as a theatrical and erudite form of “meditation of the heart” by a scholar who had tried, as a young man, to make his way into the field of drama.
+But he wasn’t Shakespeare.

-The massive presence of the heart symbol leads us to unquestionably identify the subject as the doctrine of the heart, a religious meditation phenomenon typical of European seventeenth-century Christian texts, and which represented a continuum of the so-called theology of piety and was not connected with the theological controversies of that period.
-Nevertheless, the protestant books presented a more popular and fresh use of concepts and imagery than the culturally older Catholics.
-The forerunner of the genre was Benedictus van Haeften’s Schola Cordis, or the school for the earth, in which the human earth was taught to be united with God, and it was both subject and recipient of the teaching.
-Van Haeften’s work relied heavily on the ancient established authors’ writings, to the point to be a mere series of quotations, in fact, the author preferred the term “school” rather than the concept of meditation.
-As time went by, the writers on the same subject became instead more mystic and passion oriented, especially the protestants, being more interested in religious discourse rather than in dogma.
-For instance, Christopher Harvey’s School of the Heart was a text all in verse.
+The massive presence of the heart symbol leads us to unquestionably identify the subject as the “doctrine of the heart”, a religious meditation phenomenon typical of European seventeenth-century Christian texts, which represented a continuum of the so-called theology of piety and was not connected to the theological controversies of that period.
+However, the protestant books presented a more popular and fresh use of concepts and imagery than culturally more conservative Catholics.
+The forerunner of the genre was Benedictus van Haeften’s Schola Cordis, or the school for the earth, in which the human earth was taught to be united with God, and it was both the subject and recipient of the teaching.
+Van Haeften’s work relied heavily on the ancient established authors’ writings, to the point of being a mere series of quotations.
+The author preferred the term “school” rather than the concept of meditation.
+As time went by, the writers on the same subject became more mystic and passion oriented, especially the protestants, who were more interested in religious discourse rather than dogma.
+For instance, Christopher Harvey’s School of the Heart was all in verse.

-Lucas Jennis, Emblemata Sacra printer, and publisher, in the preface to the benevolent reader, explains the reasons of the preponderance given to images providing the example set by the ancient art of Egyptian hieroglyphics: ” ….. they revealed to each other their deep wisdom and the thoughts of their hearts through characteristic images of animal or other familiar and natural objects..”.
-What Lucas Jennis doesn’t say, and what perhaps was still unknown before the discovering of the Rosetta Stone, is that the hieroglyphics were a complete writing system, not just a fascinating series of emblems.
+Lucas Jennis, Emblemata Sacra printer, and publisher, in the preface to the benevolent reader, explains the reasons for the preponderance given to images providing the example set by the ancient art of Egyptian hieroglyphics: ” … they revealed to each other their profound wisdom and the thoughts of their hearts through characteristic images of animal or other familiar and natural objects…”.
+What Lucas Jennis doesn’t say, and what perhaps was still unknown before the discovery of the Rosetta Stone, is that the hieroglyphics were a complete writing system, not just a fascinating series of emblems.
 But surely Jennis wasn’t new to censorship concerns as he was, beyond Cramer, also the publisher of many Alchemy treatises.